TurboWarp/docs/docs/website/embedding.md

 TurboWarp's embeds will have a transparent background if the iframe is allowed to be transparent.
 TurboWarp's embeds will have a fullscreen button if the iframe is allowed to become fullscreen.
 The example code above enables both of these feature.

-## Be careful with unshared projects {#unshared-projects}
+## Unshared projects can't be embedded {#unshared-projects}

-You should be aware of [upcoming changes to the Scratch API that will prevent the embed from accessing unshared Scratch projects](/unshared-projects).
-These changes will affect embeds.
-To work around this you can make sure the projects you embed are shared or use the [TurboWarp Packager](https://packager.turbowarp.org/) instead.
+Unshared projects [can not be shown in embeds](unshared-projects).
+Make sure the projects you embed are shared or use the [TurboWarp Packager](https://packager.turbowarp.org/) instead.

 ## URL parameters {#url-parameters}